braillescreen/braillescreen.github.io/blackboard.md

 # Blackboard with Screen Readers.
-If you use a screen reader such as NVDA or Voiceover, this document will attempt to help you navigate around blackboard and courses within.
+If you use a screen reader such as NVDA or Voice-over, this document will attempt to help you navigate around blackboard and courses within.
 This guide is still considered in beta and will certainly be updated.
 If you have anything you wish to add or point out that I didn't get to, please feel free to submit a PR.

 ## 1. Logging in.